rohitj205/Python---Codes/README.md

 Hey!

-In This Repository i have some basic python codes which i have worked following with some exercise  based.
+In This Repository I have some basic python codes which i have worked on following with some exercise  based.
 Thank You!